-The first mention of cherubim occurs shortly after Adam and Eve’s expulsion from the Garden of Eden when God stationed them with flaming sword at the entrance to guard the Tree of Life.
-Cherubim were most assuredly involved during the Nativity as part of the heavenly host who glorified and praised God.
+The first mention of cherubim occurs shortly after Adam and Eve’s expulsion from the Garden of Eden when God stationed them to secure the entrance.

-Italian artists of the Quattrocento are primarily responsible for visual depictions we commonly associate with angels.
-In the 1400’s, Raphael borrowed and adapted a motif from Greek and Roman mythos applying it to the sacred in his widely-known rendition of cherubs in “The Sistine Madonna.”
+Italian artists of the Quattrocento (14th century) are primarily responsible for visual depictions we commonly associate with angels.
+Raphael borrowed and adapted a motif from Greek and Roman mythos applying it to the sacred in his widely-known rendition of cherubs in “The Sistine Madonna.”

 Starting with the early Renaissance through the Baroque period and up to the present, artistic depictions of cherubs are erroneously interchanged with this motif known as putto.
 Taken from the Latin meaning little man, putti (pl.) are mischievous baby-like winged creatures associated with profane activities or erotic love in classical themes.
 This motif became so entrenched, that by the Baroque era, the only way to differentiate between cherubim and putti was the context of the art.

-This Christmas, don’t allow familiar perceptions of angels to undermine their vital role both in the Christmas story and the outworking of God’s plan for history.
+Don’t allow cultural dictates to undermine your understanding of cherubim and their vital role in safeguarding the Tree of Life.
 Use God’s Word to build your faith.
-And then, share the truth about angels!
+And then, share the truth about angels with everyone!

 5) Cherubim.
 (Image used for illustrative purposes) (Photo credit: By Unknown engraver/(Google Books)/[Public domain]/Wikimedia/Enhancement, MKM Portfolios)

 6) Contemplative Putti (Image used for illustrative purposes) (Detail: The Sistine Madonna.
 By Rafael Sanzio de Urbino/[PD-US, PD-Art]/Wikimedia/Enhancement, MKM Portfolios)